 Expanding to National

-We are growing our awareness to the national level with addition of interested League members from across the U.S..
+We are growing our awareness to the national level to form the U.S. Food, Soils, and Agricuture team with addition of interested League members from across the country.
 States represented are shown in the figure.

 - Can We Stop Climate Change by Removing CO2 from the Air?
 (TED talk)

 - CalCAN is CA coalition that advances policy to support the use of sustainable and organic agriculture for climate solutions.

 - IPCC Aug 2019 Report on Climate Change and Land presents the IPCC's findings on climate change, desertification, land degradation, sustainable land management, food security, and greenhouse gas fluxes in terrestrial ecosystems.